...

 • Suggestopedia: Developed by Bulgarian psychologist Georgi Lozanov, Suggestopedia focuses on creating a relaxed and comfortable learning environment to facilitate learning.
 It utilizes techniques such as music, art, and drama to create a positive learning atmosphere and lower psychological barriers to learning (Richards & Rodgers, 2001).

-• The Silent Way: Created by Caleb Gattegno, the Silent Way places emphasis on learner autonomy and active learner involvement.
+• The Silent Way: Created by Caleb Gattegno, the Silent Way emphasizes learner autonomy and active learner involvement.
 The teacher remains mostly silent, providing cues through a set of colored rods and a phonemic chart.
 This method encourages self-reliance and discovery learning (Stevick, 1976).

 • Community Language Learning (CLL): Developed by Charles Curran, CLL is influenced by counseling techniques and is characterized by its focus on building a sense of community in the classroom.
 The teacher acts as a counselor and the learners as clients, engaging in a collaborative learning process (Richards & Rodgers, 2014).